MSchnei/segmentator_processing_scripts/README.md

 # segmentator_processing_scripts

-This repository hosts the code used to process the data for the Segmentator paper.
+This repository hosts code for the analysis of the following paper:
+(A scalable method to improve gray matter segmentation at ultra high field MRI)[https://www.biorxiv.org/content/early/2018/01/10/245738]

 ## Analysis steps
 Follow the following steps for the analysis